cumbof/MetaSBT-DBs/README.md

 Databases are produced with the open-source MetaSBT framework available at [https://github.com/cumbof/MetaSBT](https://github.com/cumbof/MetaSBT).

-MetaSBT databases are nothing else than big `tar` archives containing bloom filter representations of microbial genomes taxonomically organised in SBTs.
-You can extract the archive by yourself but most of the files in there contain absolute paths that are not compatible with their actual location on your file system.
+MetaSBT databases are nothing else than compressed tarballs containing bloom filter representations of microbial genomes taxonomically organised in SBTs.

-In order to make it easier to deploy and distribute a database, we provide an automated procedure implemented into the `install` module of the MetaSBT framework.
+In order to make it easier to distribute and install a database, we provide automated procedures implemented as part of the MetaSBT framework called [pack](https://github.com/cumbof/MetaSBT/wiki/Available-features#4-pack-pack-a-database-into-a-compressed-tarball) and [unpack](https://github.com/cumbof/MetaSBT/wiki/Available-features#9-unpack-install-a-database).

-Have a look at the official documentation for additional information about how to retrieve the most updated list of public database and how to install them at [https://github.com/cumbof/MetaSBT/wiki/Installing-public-pre-built-databases](https://github.com/cumbof/MetaSBT/wiki/Installing-MetaSBT-databases).
+Please look at the official documentation for additional information about how to retrieve the most updated list of public database and how to install them at [https://github.com/cumbof/MetaSBT/wiki/Available-features](https://github.com/cumbof/MetaSBT/wiki/Available-features).

 > [!NOTE]
 > Are you interested in using our software and databases, or building your own private database but lack the necessary computational resources?
-Get in touch with us – we’re always happy to collaborate!
+Get in touch with us – we're always happy to collaborate!

 ## Contributing